Cymraeg

 How much time will it take?

-There are three full day events when we will meet in person and two mornings in between when we meet via MS Teams.
+There are two full day events when we will meet in person and two sessions in between when we meet via MS Teams.

 There will be some additional material to read or actions to take between sessions.
 These have been designed with busy schedules in mind